arogozhnikov/arogozhnikov.github.io/remarks/programming.md

   it is tempting to use novel resource dispatching mechanism or introduce better build procedure for the application, or interface system.
 Very few projects managed to survive after spreading efforts over multiple layers of stack.

-  On a big project level it is still building level-by-level, it is hard to build several layers simultaneously.
+  Within a big project it is still mostly building level-by-level, it is hard to design several layers simultaneously (unless you had experience with them).

 - data is precious